isaaccorley/torchrs/README.md

 <img src="./assets/s2mtcp.png" width="600px"></img>

-The [Sentinel-2 Multitemporal Cities Pairs (S2MTCP)](https://zenodo.org/record/4280482) dataset, proposed in ["Self-supervised pre-training enhances change detection in Sentinel-2 imagery", Leenstra et al.](https://arxiv.org/abs/2101.08122) is an urban Change Detection dataset of 1,520 medium resolution 10m optical image pairs taken by the [ESA Sentinel-2 satellite](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).
+The [Sentinel-2 Multitemporal Cities Pairs (S2MTCP)](https://zenodo.org/record/4280482) dataset, proposed in ["Self-supervised pre-training enhances change detection in Sentinel-2 imagery", Leenstra et al.](https://arxiv.org/abs/2101.08122) is an urban change detection dataset of 1,520 medium resolution 10m unregistered image pairs taken by the [ESA Sentinel-2 satellite](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).
 The dataset does not contain change masks and was originally used for self-supervised pretraining for other downstream change detection tasks (e.g. the [OSCD](https://github.com/isaaccorley/torchrs#onera-satellite-change-detection-oscd) dataset).
-The imagery are roughly 600x600 in shape and contain all Sentinel-2 bands resampled to 10m.
+The imagery are roughly 600x600 in shape and contain all Sentinel-2 bands of the [Level 1C (L1C) product](https://sentinel.esa.int/web/sentinel/technical-guides/sentinel-2-msi/level-1c/product-formatting) resampled to 10m.

 The dataset can be downloaded (10GB/139GB compressed/uncompressed) using `scripts/download_s2mtcp.sh` and instantiated below: